 And many, many more...
 You might as well just roll your own IB from scratch instead of trying to fix these countless shitlines of shitcode, which is exactly the motivation behind my primary project.
 Tinyboard code, and code of its derivatives such as vichan or infinity, is literally a nightmare for any skilled and educated programmer, and an insult for any computer science-literate person.
 It is a wretched and insecure pile of outright junk code written by uneducated script kiddies who dared to think of themselves as programmers.
 It rots and reeks as I'm writing this, I can smell it across the HTTP session.
 It is virtually unmanageable and unmaintainable, it is extraordinarily slow, bloated, and of course sloppy™.
 It boasts many features, and every single one of those features is done sloppily and wrong.
 Tinyboard/vichan is a vile and grotesque collection of various programming and design antipatterns, and I have enough knowledge and experience in all of the aforementioned topics to declare it out loud as undebatable truth.
 Its authors are shameless and clueless programmer wannabe fuckers, because publishing such shit of a software is no less shameful than displaying dirty underwear.
 Avoid it at all costs, or face the unsightly consequences I am facing right now with it.

 I am sorry to run vichan on GUROchan.
 Using vichan for GUROchan was a terrible mistake on our part due to lack of experience with other IB software packages when we first started our project, and it keeps backfiring, again and again.
 I apologize, guys, we fucked up big time with our software choice, and what I'm doing now is sorting out the resulting mess.
 So, the least I can do right now is send a word of warning to everyone who wants to run an imageboard: don't even think of using vichan, infinity, or any other disgusting Tinyboard derivative, all of them are shitty beyond any description or belief.
 I repeat, never touch those stillborn abominations, have some dignity.
 And remember that "Tinyboard", God forgive, is an utterly misleading and awkward oxymoron of a name–in reality it is one of the fattest, bulkiest, most fucking bloated IBs in existence; it has every feature that you don't and won't ever need.
 I mean it, every single word, beware of it, spread the word of warning if you care at all.
 Tinyboard/vichan must die a dishonorable death as the bastard brainchild deserves.

 Had to take this shit out of my head, it's been corroding my mental wellness for a while now.
 It turned into a marvellous rant, even if I'm the only one enjoying it.
 I just hope that someone finds these topics interesting and fair.
 So, to conclude the soulcry: my replacement code may experience minor bugs and glitches–I was hasteful about it, wanting to do away with the rotten vichan code ASAP.
 Please take some time to report bugs whenever you spot them, your feedback will be much appreciated.
+Peace.